-Within England, free National Health Service (NHS) hospital treatment is provided based on someone being ‘ordinarily resident’.
+Free National Health Service (NHS) hospital treatment is provided within England based on someone being ‘ordinarily resident’.
 Being ordinarily resident is not dependent upon nationality, payment of UK taxes, National Insurance contributions, being registered with a GP, having an NHS number or owning property in the UK.
 You cannot be considered ordinarily resident in the UK unless you have indefinite leave to remain or status under the EU Settlement Scheme.

 Those who are not ordinarily resident in the UK, including former UK residents, are overseas visitors and may be charged for NHS services.

 Treatment in A&E departments and at GP surgeries remains free for all.

 If you are attending a hospital appointment and it transpires that you are not entitled to free treatment, you will have to pay for the care you receive and pay a deposit before your appointment.

 You may be asked to prove that you qualify – and determining residency is not always simply a matter of paying UK taxes and National Insurance, being registered with a GP or owning property in the UK.

 Please note that urgent services will be provided to any patient – even if you have not paid a deposit.
 This covers life-saving treatment or actions that stop a condition from becoming immediately life-threatening.

 This covers services that our clinicians do not consider immediately necessary but cannot wait until you return home.